 ETFs, in a nutshell, provide you with the ability to diversify holdings and limit your risk of losing money, while also making it easier to avoid high management fees that come with mutual funds that are more actively managed.

 It’s here that Wealthfront outshines Betterment just a bit thanks to the high-quality resources they have to offer.
 Among their asset allocation features are differentiated asset location, daily tax loss harvesting, dividend reinvesting and automatic rebalancing of portfolios to account for risk tolerances.

 In addition to that, Wealthfront just released a very impressive portfolio review tool, which all investors can check out for free.
-With this, you can evaluate your portfolio on the basis of your diversification, as well as taxes and fees, and receive a custom report to learn how best to optimize your investments.

 Investments are checked for tax efficiency, cash drag, diversification and fees, giving investors all the tools they need to make informed decisions about their investments.

 Betterment’s focus on investment, meanwhile, is on goal-setting, using the customer’s behavior and preferences to make recommendations on asset allocation.
 Account types are customized to certain goals that would work best for them, providing a great deal of flexibility.